anric-n/wxdu-censor/SETUP.md

 pip install -r requirements.txt
 ```

+If `reqiurements.txt` does not work for whatever reason, try `reqiurements_detailed.txt`.

 ## 4. Adding Your OpenAI API Key

 The app reads your API key from Streamlit secrets.